umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-a-custom-dashboard.md

 ### Add Language Keys

-After registering your dashboard, it will appear in the backoffice - however it will have it's dashboard alias \[WelcomeDashboard] wrapped in square brackets.
+After registering your dashboard, it will appear in the backoffice - however, it will have its dashboard alias \[WelcomeDashboard] wrapped in square brackets.
 This is because it is missing a language key.
 The language key allows people to provide a translation of the dashboard name in multilingual environments.
 To remove the square brackets - add a language key:

-You will need to create a _Lang_ folder in your custom dashboard folder and create a package specific language file: `~/App_Plugins/CustomWelcomeDashboard/Lang/en-US.xml`
+You will need to create a _Lang_ folder in your custom dashboard folder and create a package-specific language file: `~/App_Plugins/CustomWelcomeDashboard/Lang/en-US.xml`

 {% hint style="info" %}
-The `App_Plugins` version of the `Lang` directory is case sensitive on Linux systems, so make sure that it start with a capital `L`.
+The `App_Plugins` version of the `Lang` directory is case-sensitive on Linux systems, so make sure that it starts with a capital `L`.
 {% endhint %}

 {% code title="en-US.xml" lineNumbers="true" %}